Key labor and employment law developments for 2026 | McDermott Skip to main content

 • Consult with counsel to review current agreements for legality

-• Consider this: Does the current approach make sense?
-What are the needs?
-Creative approaches?
+• Consider whether the current approach make sense.
+What are the company’s objectives and needs?
+Are the appropriate creative approaches utilized?

 • Draft reasonable restrictions that can be enforced with confidence